Last modified: August 23, 2016

 Media Use Analysis - Your data is combined with data from other users to form consumer segments that are shared with clients without identifying any particular user.
 These segments are typically analyzed on behalf of clients to understand where consumers go online and how consumers interact with digital media, which includes website content and advertising that they see.
 For example, we help companies understand the effectiveness of their websites by comparing how users are interacting with their websites versus how users are interacting with their competitors' websites.

-Targeted Surveys — If you join one of our survey panels, we may send you invitations to participate in surveys on the basis of your online behaviors collected by the Software.
+Targeted Surveys - We may send you invitations to participate in surveys on the basis of your online behaviors collected by the Software or merely based upon your participation in the program.
 For example, if you visit sites that suggest you enjoy travel, we may send you a survey regarding travel services.
 We may provide our clients with some or all of the responses to these surveys without directly identifying any particular user, including specific answers and quotes from individual respondents.

 We also may use your information for purposes of maintaining the configuration and proper functioning of the Software, for database or Software application services (such as customer support, email, or surveys), and for purposes of data quality and data cleansing.

-When working with a third party to supplement your profile, we protect your privacy by having our partner sign a confidentiality agreement stating that they will not share personally identifiable information with unauthorized parties.
+When working with a third party (such as another data provider) to supplement your profile, we protect your privacy by having our partner sign a confidentiality agreement stating that they will not share personally identifiable information with unauthorized parties.
 We instruct them to maintain the confidentiality, security and integrity of the information we provide and not to use the information for any purpose other than those we explicitly authorize.

 We may share information about you with authorized vendors and service providers in connection with the services that they perform for us.
 These third parties are prohibited from using your information for other purposes.